-Do you remember rolodexes?
 Yeah, that contraption that used to hold a central place on every person’s desk.
 What about bulky business card folders with paper notes stuck on them?
-And a marketer’s piles of ledgers with detailed handwritten notes about leads’ personal preferences, business relationships, etc?.
+Or a marketer’s piles of ledgers with detailed handwritten notes about leads’ personal preferences, business relationships, etc.?

-In today’s world of endless technological advancements the above mentioned are actually the predecessors of Customer Relationship Management (CMS) systems.
+In today’s world of endless technological advancements, the above-mentioned are actually the predecessors of customer relationship management (CRM) systems.

 Generating quality leads has always been an art form – the art of good marketing, and the basis of every business.
 Because, let’s face it, no business – regardless of whether it is a small local entrepreneur or a multimillion corporation – can survive without its clients.
 And before clients become clients, they are leads.

 Moreover, you need to convert and retain them so that they become loyal and returning ones.
 But in order to do so, they have to go through a few phases of the marketing funnel.

 The journey can easily end at the beginning, and the connection could grow cold if the persona is not approached and nurtured properly.
 But it can also lead to a sustainable partnership and be mutually beneficial.
 So your job is to make sure you don’t let the quality leads slip away.

 Here’s how a CRM software can improve lead generation.